developermwangimuthui/Rust-Crash-Course/README.md

 # Rust Crash Course

 > Some fundamental syntax of the Rust language.
-This is from the Traversy Media "Rust Crash Course" on YouTube

 ## Quick Start
 Un-comment the file function to run